All Episodes

 Can't stand it.

-It wasn't funny in the twelfth century.
+It wasn't funny in the 12th century.

-That Twelve Days of Christmas thing.
+12 Days of Christmas thing.

-Even the parodies aren't funny, you know.
+Even the parodies aren't funny.

-Oh b this is a whole category now at the Associated Press.
+This is a whole category now at the Associated Press.

 There are so many Obama rebound analysis stories there.

-It's it's a whole genre.
+It's a whole genre.

-President Barack Obama is rebounding from his party's midterm drubbing with the kind of lame duck victory list any white house would want.
+President Barack Obama is rebounding from his party's midterm drubbing with the kind of lame duck victory list any White House would want.

 A tax deal, a landmark repeal of the ban on openly gay military service, and the prospect of a major nuclear treaty with Russia.